Use of CAR-Transduced Natural Killer Cells in CD19-Positive Lymphoid Tumors

 Treatment

-Patients underwent lymphodepleting chemotherapy with fludarabine (at a dose of 30 mg per square meter of body-surface area) and cyclophosphamide (at a dose of 300 mg per square meter) daily for 3 consecutive days, followed by a single infusion of the trial CAR-NK cells at escalating doses of 1×105 cells, 1×106 cells, and 1×107 cells per kilogram of body weight.
+Positive Lymphoid Tumors patients underwent lymphodepleting chemotherapy with fludarabine (at a dose of 30 mg per square meter of body-surface area) and cyclophosphamide (at a dose of 300 mg per square meter) daily for 3 consecutive days, followed by a single infusion of the trial CAR-NK cells at escalating doses of 1×105 cells, 1×106 cells, and 1×107 cells per kilogram of body weight.

 Results